 Do not take TRADJENTA if you are allergic to linagliptin or any of the ingredients in TRADJENTA.

-Tell your doctor about all your medical conditions, including if you have or have had inflammation of your pancreas (pancreatitis).
-Tell your doctor about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all your medical conditions, including if you have or have had inflammation of your pancreas (pancreatitis).
+Tell your healthcare provider about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
 TRADJENTA may affect the way other medicines work, and other medicines may affect how TRADJENTA works.
-Especially tell your doctor if you take:
+Especially tell your healthcare provider if you take:

 - insulin or other medicines that can lower your blood sugar

 - rifampin (Rifadin, Rimactane, Rifater, Rifamate), an antibiotic that is used to treat tuberculosis.

 Tell your healthcare provider if you are pregnant or planning to become pregnant or are breastfeeding or plan to breastfeed.

 What are the possible side effects of TRADJENTA?

 - Inflammation of the pancreas (pancreatitis).